Industrial Data Science

 ILNumerics Accelerator turns the marked expression from our example into a single segment.
 It not only removes all temporaries and constant parameters, makes an educated guess about the 'best' execution unit to process the segments instructions on, compiles the segment for the selected device, optimizes it for the concrete data and hardware properties, it also enqueues the segment to the device for asynchronous execution.

-The main thread immediately continues preparing subsequent segments.
+Without spending cycles waiting for the result the main thread immediately continues preparing subsequent segments.
 So, in our example, the main thread processes and enqueues all 10 inner iterations before eventually arriving at the watch.ElapsedMilliseconds expression in line 30.
 At this time, however, the segments work is not done yet!
 Segments were enqueued and are now in an undefined state: some may have finished processing already.
 Some are still waiting.
 Some may currently be executing.
 We don't know!

 ILNumerics manages scheduling of segments for you.
 One especially important synchronization point is when access to the values of an array is required.
 In our example the first access happens in line 34, when comparing the results.
 Here, execution is halted until the processing is finished.
 At this time, all 5 outer iterations have been visited already.

-The Finish() member function waits until all pending computations writing to the array are completed.
+The Finish() member function synchronously waits until all pending computations writing to the array are completed.
 Running this code again (in Release mode, without a debugger attached) now gave the following results:

 The measured speed-up can vary not only with your hardware.
 Let's modify the test code: this time we sum the elements along the rows instead of along the columns.
 To demonstrate the Accelerators ability to handle constant parameters we introduce a scalar constant variable: d = 1 and give it as parameter to the sum function(s).
 Here, it is important to declare the variable as const int: axis definitions must be compile time constants or the Accelerator would leave the instruction without optimization.
 Alternatively, of course, providing a constant numeric literal ('dim: 1') works, too.